Wahe3bru/mm-github-pages-starter/_posts/2019-08-20-updating-data-whilst-iterating-rows.md

 hmmm... <br>
 the same SQL query with the dates changed read the 3 date columns as datetimes. luckily I used the [view all rows trick](/_posts/2019-08-16-see-all-the-rows-in-pandas.md) to look for non-date type strings (as the column type was 'Object')

 !['found the culprit'](/assets/images/datecolzeros.PNG)

-turns out between rows 908 and 986 the datetime was set to zeros - must have been a problem with the system they used.
+Turns out between rows 908 and 986 the datetime was set to zeros - must have been a problem with the system they used.

 So how to go about fixing it?